hbz/lobid-extra-holdings/README.md

 Non-Alma holdings for lobid-resources (currently only DE-Sol1).

+Holdings for DE-Sol1 are provided in two ways:

+- as ndjson export from the productive strapi-de-sol1 database that was initially populated with data from the ALEPH Seq files
-The holdings for DE-Sol1 are provided as MAB and ALEPH Seq files, and for ZDB related resources as SRU/Marc records combining bibliographic as well as holding information in one collection element .
+- for ZDB related resources as SRU/Marc records combining bibliographic as well as holding information in one collection element

 Find examples in `test/input`.
 Holdings are provided in separate records and items for the same resource need to be merged into a single resource as different objects in `hasItem`.
 Each item in `hasItem` represents a single holding item.

 ## Prerequisites